conduktor/conduktor-gateway-demos/dynamic_header_injection/Readme.md

-# Conduktor Gateway Dynamic Header Injection Demo
+# Conduktor Gateway Dynamic Header Injection & Removal Demo

-## What is Conduktor Gateway Dynamic Header Injection

-With the dynamic header injection interceptor added, Conduktor Gatewaty can inject or remove headers of the messages as they pass through the Gateway.
+There are multiple interceptors available for manipulating headers, either injection or regex based removal.
+This demo will run you through some of these use cases step-by-step.

 ### Architecture diagram
 ![architecture diagram](images/inject-remove-headers.png "inject-remove-headers")